Learn How Our Socks are Made

 We believe the most important part of a sock is the heel.
 It anchors the sock to the shape of your foot and keeps it where it should be.
-The angle of the heel is critical to keeping your sock where it should be.
-If the heel is properly formed, then there is no need for stretchy synthetics to cling on to your foot and ankle for dear life.
+If the heel is properly formed, then there is no need for stretchy synthetics to cling on to your foot and ankle.
 Many modern socks are formed with a heel angle of 120o.
 Lindner Socks are constructed with a heel angle of about 100o.
 This should keep them well-fitted to your feet.
 The natural fibres can stretch throughout the day like a favourite pair of jeans, but should return to a tighter shape after each wash.

-We also have the option of leaving the elastic out altogether, creating circulation socks for people with diabetes or other conditions leading to poor circulation in their feet.
+We also have the option of leaving the elastic out altogether, creating Loose Top socks.

-For many people, Loose-Top socks are not necessary.
+For many people, Loose Top socks are not necessary.
 Our socks with elastic are not particularly tight around the ankles, so they are comfortable to wear all day without digging in.
-However people with diabetes, cold feet, circulation problems, wide ankles, or difficulty getting socks on and over their heels will find that Loose-Top socks make a big difference.
-Many people wonder if their socks will fall down, and we say that the tops may scrunch down a bit, but with a well-angled heel to hold the sock in place the sock shouldn’t slide down into the shoe.
+However, people with diabetes, cold feet, circulation problems, wide ankles, or difficulty getting socks on and over their heels may benefit from Loose Top Socks.
+Many people wonder if their socks will fall down.
+While the tops may scrunch down a bit, with a well-angled heel to hold the sock in place the sock shouldn’t slide down into the shoe.